Tomasuh/XContest_to_Flightlog/README.md

 # XContest to Flightlog automation script

-This dockerized python script pulls the given user's IGC files from XContest, converts them to kml format with the help of Gpsdump and then submits them to flightlog.org if it does not already exist there.
+This dockerized python script pulls a given users IGC files from XContest, converts them to kml format with the help of Gpsdump and then submits them to flightlog.org if it does not already exist there.

 ## Setup